 Robert J. Marzano writes about the TWO purposes of Teacher Evaluation in his article,

 Teacher Evaluation: What's Fair?
 What's Effective?
 One of his points in this article is, "...measuring and developing (italics added by me) teachers are different purposes with different implications.
-An evaluation system designed primariy for measurement will look quite different from a system designed primarily for development."
-His article is definitely worth reading.
+An evaluation system designed primarily for measurement will look quite different from a system designed primarily for development."
+His article is worth reading.

 Your evaluations must be program specific.
 There is no one-size-fits-all form to use.
 Your program has its own unique benefits and value to the families your serve, the staff you employ and your community.
 Your evaluation must reflect these values.
 How?

 Your state regulations may have very specific information that must be covered in a staff evaluation and, in some cases, how that is to be carried out.

 For example, one child care licensing regulation stated the following: